neginmhg/AWS-Lambda-Data-Sync/README.md

 - **Notifications**: Sends client notifications about processing updates and errors via SNS.
 - **Logging**: Records processing information and error details in DynamoDB for auditing purposes.

+### Real-World Scenario: Marketplace Seller Transactions & Inventory Updates

+#### Problem
+Amazon’s marketplace allows third-party sellers to list their products alongside Amazon’s own inventory.
+These sellers often provide their own data feeds (in CSV or other formats) to update their product listings, sales, pricing, inventory levels, or transaction records.
+Manual data entry or outdated synchronization processes can lead to inaccuracies in inventory availability, incorrect pricing, and delays in fulfilling customer orders.

+To maintain real-time accuracy, Amazon needs to efficiently process these data feeds from thousands of sellers, aggregate transaction data, and keep inventory levels synchronized across its entire system.

 ---

 ## Project Architecture